QuantEcon/lecture-python-intro/in-work/markov_chains.md

         x = x @ P
         X[t] = x
     for i in range(n_state):
-        # Set a burnin period for 20 rounds to show the trend
         axes[i].plot(range(20, n), X[20:,i], alpha=0.3)

 for i in range(n_state):